 What does it take for an opt-in to receive your email?
 If you send automatic responses or “holiday leave” emails, this will inevitably get rolled into an email database that others will leverage.

-And with the power of multiple inboxes and labels, you can detach your work and personal emails easily throughout the day.
+And with the power of multiple inboxes and labels, you can detach your work and personal emails easily throughout the day, allowing you better email management and organization.

 2. Use Gmail